qicqock/qicqock.github.io/_pages/about.md

 My academic interests lies in computer vision, natural language processing, computer graphics, and AR/VR.

 Recently, I'm absorbed into multimodal learning algorithms of vision-language models.
-I believe that it'll help us to deeply understand complex visual information such as human actions.
-In this respect, I'm planning to do further research in graduate school.
+I believe they'll help us to deeply understand complex visual information such as human actions.

+From now on, I'm planning to do further research in graduate school.